Grilled Potatoes and Onions

 - Divide butter pats in two and spread them across the potatoes and onions evenly.

-- Cover tightly with aluminum foil and cook on medium heat for 35-40 minutes, stirring once.
+- Cover tightly with aluminum foil and cook on medium heat for 35-40 minutes, stirring halfway through.

-- You’ll need 2 9×13 foil pans to make this recipe.
-The original recipe used foil packets, but with this amount of potatoes, it’s hard to get them to cook evenly in a foil packet.
+- You'll need two 9x13 foil pans to make this recipe.
+The original recipe used foil packets, but with this amount of potatoes, it's hard to get them to cook evenly in a foil packet.
 Foil pans work perfectly.

 - When I’m making these for families, I often make one pan with onion and one without for the kids.

-These Grilled Potatoes in a Foil Pan are a great side dish anytime you’re grilling out.
+These Grilled Potatoes and Onions in Foil are a great side dish anytime you're grilling out.
 They can cook on one side of your grill while you flip burgers or chicken on the other side.
-They’re the perfect side for your next casual get-together!
+They're the perfect side for your next casual get-together!

 Life-Changing Grilled Potatoes in a Foil Pan